MiltonTMuzhanye/MiltonTMuzhanye/README.md

 I'm a **self taught Data Scientist** passionate about using data and machine learning to solve real world problems.
 I specialize in building end to end ML solutions, from data wrangling and modeling to visualization.

 ## Projects I have Built
-  - **Movie Recommendation System** – Content based, collaborative, and hybrid recommenders using 'Scikit-learn', 'Surprise', and 'NLP'.
+  - **Movie Recommendation System** – Content based, collaborative, and hybrid recommenders using Scikit-learn, Surprise, and NLP.
-  - **Credit Card Fraud Detection** – Built ML pipeline for imbalanced data using 'XGBoost', 'SMOTE', and anomaly detection.
+  - **Credit Card Fraud Detection** – Built ML pipeline for imbalanced data using XGBoost, SMOTE, and anomaly detection.
   - **Customer Churn Prediction** – Predictive model to identify customers likely to churn using logistic regression and decision trees.
   - **House Price Prediction** – Regression based model for price estimation with feature engineering and evaluation metrics.